 19. Clock Synchronization Policy

 19.1.
-Clocks of information processing systems performing critical or core functions within the iCIMS environment shall be synchronised to a single reference time source (i.e., external time sources synchronised to a standard reference, such as via NTP).
+Clocks of information processing systems performing critical or core functions within the iCIMS environment shall be synchronized to a single reference time source (i.e., external time sources synchronized to a standard reference, such as via NTP).

 20. Test, Development and Production Environments Policy